akostrik/stage_telegram_python/README.md

 The speed of MongoDB requests is not critical in this project, because they are much faster than OpenAI requests.
 However, once OpenAI operations are accelerated (by the means descibed above or others), the databade requests can be accelerated by installing MongoDn locally et may be by using other databases.

-A BSON document in MongoDB cannot excede 16 Mb [^11] and a MongoDB database cannot exceed 64 TB in size, thought these limits hardly concern this application.
+A BSON document in MongoDB cannot excede 16 Mb [^11] and a MongoDB database cannot exceed 64 TB in size.

 ## The limits related to Telegram
 - The application **can't read some channels**, for example [this one](https://t.me/generallsvr) ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png)